Data-driven Policy Transfer with Imprecise Perception Simulation: Related Work

 \section{Related Work}

-We discuss three paradigms relevant to our approach: (i) transfer of policies learned on a~black-box simulator, (ii) learning policies on a~differentiable motion model estimated solely from real trajectories, and (iii) data-driven refinement of perception simulator.

-\textbf{Direct policy transfer methods:} Oswald et al.\cite{Oswald-ICRA-2010} demonstrated direct transfer of motion navigation policy for Nao humanoid robot.
-Policy was first learned in simulation, where everything was carefully modeled as close to reality as possible.
-The simulation involved motion blur and feature detection noise.
-Finally, the policy was directly used on the real platform and performed well thanks to precise simulation.
-In our case, precise simulation of the perception and motion of the ground robot on an uneven terrain is not easy to achieve.
-Nevertheless, using the simulator for initialization seems useful.
+\textbf{Direct policy transfer methods:} O{\ss}wald~et~al.~\cite{Oswald-ICRA-2010} demonstrated direct transfer of motion navigation policy for Nao humanoid robot.
+Policy was learned in a~precise simulator and then directly used on the real platform and it performed well.
+Christiano~et~al.~\cite{Christiano2016} suggest learning an~inverse dynamics model that can adjust actions from the simulator to execute in the real world as intended.
+They however require a~way to transfer the real-world state into the simulator to execute their algorithm.
 Nemec~et~al.~\cite{Nemec-RAAD-2010} used value function learned in simulation to bootstrap the real robot learning.
 We also initialize the policy from the simulator.

 \textbf{Model-based reinforcement learning methods} learn simultaneously model and the policy.
 Since the model learned from the scratch on real trajectories is typically a~fast differentiable function~\cite{Deisenroth-TPAMI-2014,Tedrake-RSS-2010}, direct policy optimization is often possible.
-We argue that learning the policy for robot--terrain interaction with high-dimensional state space such as height map is impossible this way.
-Main difficulties arise from the fact that learning the motion and perception model from real trajectories (i) endangers the robot and (ii) requires prohibitively high number of trajectories for reliable learning.
+But learning the motion and perception model from real trajectories (i) endangers the robot and (ii) requires prohibitively high number of trajectories.
 In contrast to these approaches, we already make use of a~sophisticated motion model, and mainly focus on the perception transfer.

 \textbf{Data-driven refinement of perception simulator:} The problem of transferring perception between different domains is well studied.
 In computer vision Generative Adversarial Nets~\cite{Goodfellow-NIPS-2014} (GANs) have been recently used for generating synthetic training images.
 Shrivastava~et~al.~\cite{Shrivastava-CVPR-2017} have shown significant performance boost if GANs are used to refine graphics-engine--based images.
 Similarly, we also refine simulator-generated data.
-In contrast to these works, we do not simulate a single sensor but the result of a~complete SLAM pipeline which is difficult to model.